Squalus

 - Squalus's instance of is recorded as taxon[3].

-- Squalus's taxon name is recorded as Squalus[7].
+- Squalus's scientific name is Squalus[6].

 - Squalus's Commons category is recorded as Squalus[7].